May 21, 2020

 Classifying data according to its risk levels enables organizations to quickly scan and tag it to ensure that sensitive or risky information is properly managed and protected.
 IT teams and data managers can ensure it’s handled and protected appropriately by, for example, applying proper data access controls, keeping permissions up-to-date, and implementing the right backup and remediation capabilities.

-There are may schema that organization can use for classifying data, but most categorize data as variations of four general categories — public, private, confidential, and restricted.
+There are many schemas that organization can use for classifying data, but most categorize data as variations of four general categories — public, private, confidential, and restricted.
 A simple example of a four-level data classification schema includes:

-- Public — Information that is freely available and accessible to the public without any restrictions or adverse consequences, such as marketing material, contact information, customer service contracts, and price lists.
+- Public — Information that is freely available and accessible to the public without any restrictions or adverse consequences, such as marketing materials, contact information, customer service contracts, and price lists.

 Redefining Data Classification Today

-While data classification has been with us for a few decades, in the past few years it’s changed considerably — becoming much more sophisticated and delivering much greater value.
-What used to be a simplistic process that involved applying data to a few buckets to streamline data management is now a much more sophisticated process that meets organizations’ intensifying data privacy and security demands.
+While data classification has been with us for a few decades, in the past few years it has changed considerably — becoming much more sophisticated and delivering much greater value.
+What used to be a simple process that involved applying data to a few buckets to streamline data management is now a much more sophisticated process that meets organizations’ intensifying data privacy and security demands.

-- Data Processing (aka, consent) — New and evolving data privacy regulations require individuals’ consent for how organizations use their private data, in particular, GDPR and CCPA.
+- Data Processing (aka, consent) — New and evolving data privacy regulations require an individual’s consent for how organizations use their private data, in particular, GDPR and CCPA.

 - Purpose (aka, access) — GDPR requires organizations that process European Union citizens’ personal data to clarify the purposes for which they are collecting data.
 As a result, companies now have to manage their data according to what purpose or purposes it serves within their organizations.

 - Privacy (aka, compliance) — Both GDPR and CCPA are laser-focused on data privacy.
 Complying with these stricter regulations requires more advanced data classification schemas.